 Although this area is not usually regarded as prime wildlife spotting territory, we saw our fair share around Mammoth.
 There were around 30 or 40 bison walking through Mammoth village during our second visit in April, which was really cool to see.

 You will more than likely see mule deer wandering the hotel and dining hall car park when you arrive.
 We also saw pronghorn and elk but bison are well known to be regular visitors to the area.

 Black bears can be found around Mammoth.
 If you want to find one, look in forested areas around less busy areas away from the travertine terraces.

 But if you want to avoid bears (particularly if you head up to the terraces for sunrise) is to make noise, talk and clap intermittently.

 Campgrounds – Mammoth campground is the only campground open all year at Yellowstone.
 This is a first come first served site and costs US$ 20 per night.
 More information.

 Hotel and Cabins – Mammoth offers a Frontier Cabin, Hot Tub Cabin, Suite, Premium Hotel Room and Cabin without bath.
 We stayed in a Frontier Cabin and it was perfect with a wonderful hot shower.
 More information.

 2. Tower-Roosevelt (Northeast)

-Unfortunately, the section of road between Tower and Canyon was completely closed for the entirety of our visit.
-Therefore we were unable to hike Mount Washburn or see Tower Fall.
-There’s always next time, right?!
+Unfortunately, the section of road between Tower and Canyon has been completely closed for the entirety of both our visits.

 We strongly recommend you visit early or late if you want a real chance of seeing abundant wildlife.
 You’re all but guaranteed to spot Bison roaming but you can see much more if you time it right.